Expand All Answers

 How will UCLA Volunteer Day impact parking in the neighborhood surrounding UCLA’s campus?

-Parking notices and information about affected streets is always available preceding Volunteer Day.
+Parking notices and information about affected streets will be available prior to Volunteer Day.

 Where is the UCLA Volunteer Day 2016 waiver?

-New students received an email regarding how to complete the Volunteer Day waiver two weeks prior to the event.
+New students will receive information regarding how to complete the Volunteer Day waiver prior to the event.
 Students under the age of 18 need a parent/guardian signature in addition to their own for all Volunteer Center programs.

 Who should I contact about accommodations for this event?